MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioregisterplugplaynotification.md

 A pointer to an opaque value returned by this call that identifies the registration.
 Pass this value to the <a href="..\wdm\nf-wdm-iounregisterplugplaynotificationex.md">IoUnregisterPlugPlayNotificationEx</a> routine to remove the registration.
 (In versions of Windows before Windows 7, call the <a href="..\wdm\nf-wdm-iounregisterplugplaynotification.md">IoUnregisterPlugPlayNotification</a> routine instead of <b>IoUnregisterPlugPlayNotificationEx</b>.)

-##### - EventCategoryFlags.PNPNOTIFY_DEVICE_INTERFACE_INCLUDE_EXISTING_INTERFACES

-Only valid with an <i>EventCategory</i> of <b>EventCategoryDeviceInterfaceChange</b>.
-If set, the PnP manager calls the driver callback routine for each device interface instance that is currently registered and active and registers the callback routine for future arrivals or removals of device interface instances.

-##### - EventCategory.EventCategoryTargetDeviceChange

-PnP events in this category include events related to removing a device: the device's drivers received a query-remove IRP (GUID_TARGET_DEVICE_QUERY_REMOVE), the drivers completed a remove IRP (GUID_TARGET_DEVICE_REMOVE_COMPLETE), or the drivers received a cancel-remove IRP (GUID_TARGET_DEVICE_REMOVE_CANCELLED).
-This category is also used for custom notification events.

-##### - EventCategory.EventCategoryDeviceInterfaceChange

-PnP events in this category include the arrival (enabling) of a new instance of a <a href="https://msdn.microsoft.com/C989D2D3-E8DE-4D64-86EE-3D3B3906390D">device interface class</a> (GUID_DEVICE_INTERFACE_ARRIVAL), or the removal (disabling) of an existing device interface instance (GUID_DEVICE_INTERFACE_REMOVAL).

-##### - EventCategory.EventCategoryHardwareProfileChange

-PnP events in this category include query-change (GUID_HWPROFILE_QUERY_CHANGE), change-complete (GUID_HWPROFILE_CHANGE_COMPLETE), and change-cancel (GUID_HWPROFILE_CHANGE_CANCELLED) of a hardware profile.

 ## -returns